-- 1. Pursuant to the procedures set out in subsection E of this section, the Band through Leech Lake Gaming shall prepare and forward to the National Indian Gaming Commission an investigative report on each background investigation.
-An investigative report shall include all of the following: - a.
-Steps taken in conducting a background investigation; - b.
-Results obtained; - c.
-Conclusions reached; and - d.
-The bases for those conclusions. - 2.
-The Band through Leech Lake Gaming shall submit, with the report, a copy of the eligibility determination made under subsection D of this section. - 3.
-If a license is not issued to an applicant, the Band through Leech Lake Gaming: - a.
+1. Pursuant to the procedures set out in subsection E of this section, the Community Council or its delegate shall prepare and forward to the National Indian Gaming Commission an investigative report on each background investigation.
+An investigative report shall include all of the following:

+- a.
+Steps taken in conducting a background investigation;

+- b.
+Results obtained;

+- c.
+Conclusions reached; and

+- d.
+The bases for those conclusions.

+2. The Community Council or its delegate shall submit, with the report, a copy of the eligibility determination made under subsection D of this section.

+3. If a license is not issued to an applicant, the Community Council or its delegate:

+- a.
 Shall notify the National Indian Gaming Commission; and - b.
-May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Records System. - 4.
-With respect to key employees and primary management officials, the Band through Leech Lake Gaming shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the National Indian Gaming Commission or his or her designee for no leass than three (3) years from the date of termination of employment.
+May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Records System.

+4. With respect to key employees and primary management officials, the Community Council or its delegate shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the National Indian Gaming Commission or his or her designee for no less than three (3) years from the date of termination of employment.